sinanorgu/ESP32C6-PocketBox/README.md

 - Wi-Fi SSID/password and SSH username/password are hard-coded in `src/main.cpp`; there is no provisioning flow or secure credential storage.
 - The initial SD configuration stores a username and password as plain-text JSON.
-- Wi-Fi state is not fully synchronized with the system status model, and reconnect/disconnect handling is not implemented.
+- Automatic reconnection retries only the last connected network when its `autoConnect` value is true; there is no fallback rotation through other saved networks.
+- Wi-Fi scanning and connection operations are serialized, but the scan is synchronous and can temporarily block the Settings UI.
-- Settings can scan and display SSIDs, but cannot select a network, enter a password, save it, or connect from the UI.
+- Settings can scan and display SSIDs, connect to a scanned network, manage known networks, and display current Network details; provisioning is still limited to the existing password-entry flow.
 - Display Settings and System Info entries are placeholders.
 - The on-device Shell application accepts text but does not execute the entered command or render command output yet.
 - The SSH banner mentions `help`, but a `help` command is not implemented.